 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

-Select your city to see how the current weather in your area affects the placement of Moon Cactus in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Moon Cactus in your home 🏡.

 Most potting soils come with ample nutrients which plants use to produce new growth.

 By the time your plant has depleted the nutrients in its soil it’s likely grown enough to need a larger pot anyway.

 To replenish this plant's nutrients, repot your Moon Cactus after it doubles in size or once a year—whichever comes first.